ekwan/PyQuiver/README.md

   * <span id="ref5">Meyer, M.P.; DelMonte, A.J.; Singleton, D.A.</span> *J. Am.
 Chem.
 Soc.*, **1999**, *121*, 10865-10874.

 ## Authors

 *PyQuiver* was written by Thayer Anderson and Eugene Kwan at the Department of Chemistry and Chemical Biology at Harvard University.
 Please email `ekwan@fas.harvard.edu` with any questions.

 ## License

 This project is licensed under the Apache License, Version 2.0.
 See LICENSE.txt for full terms and conditions.

-   Copyright 2016 Eugene E. Kwan
+Copyright 2016 Thayer L. Anderson and Eugene E. Kwan